webability/WAJAF/readme.txt

 - making lab for elements, lab for container in 4gl interfase, standalone and local 4gl
 - make a simple classname for expandable, separator, tab containers
-- add an attribute to check key vs list in lovfieldELement case sensitive or case insensitive
+- check field disabled or readonly: class assignation is not working well (edition mode is too persistent on blur)

 ----